Four Aprons

 Description

-Sewn for 10 cents each by ladies of Bethel AME Church in Pennington as a fundraiser.
-Donor is Constance Driver Wheeler (Wheeler remembers her mother and other ladies of the church sewing the aprons in their home.)
+Sewn for 10 cents each by ladies of Bethel African Methodist Episcopal (AME) Church in Pennington, NJ as a fundraiser.
+The donor, Constance Driver Wheeler, remembers her mother, Helen, and other ladies of the church sewing the aprons in their home.

 Churches have long been a hub for Black social, economic, and political activism.
-This was especially brought into focus during the 1930s, when many African American churches organized fundraisers to support their congregations and local communities during the economic hardships of the Great Depression.
+This was especially true during the 1930s, when many African American churches organized fundraisers to support their congregations and local communities during the economic hardships of the Great Depression.

 In the instance of Mother Bethel AME Church, the aprons were sold during a fundraiser for either church operations or community charity.
-Monogrammed with the initials "T.S.", the light blue apron may have been made for just one buyer.
-The low price of “10 cents each” reflects the financial struggles of the era, where Black women’s labor was undervalued.
-Yet it shows their ingenuity and resilience in creating economic opportunities.
+The light blue apron was monogrammed with the initials "T.S." indicating that the apron may have been made for just one buyer or monogrammed by the buyer after purchase.

 Contributor